 ECG Heart Rate Calculator

 The ECG Heart Rate Calculator estimates heart rate in beats per minute based on R-R intervals and time duration.
-This tool helps medical professionals and students accurately assess cardiac function quickly.
-Whether you are diagnosing arrhythmias, analyzing ECG strips, or monitoring patient vitals, this calculator offers reliable support.
-It ensures precise readings for better clinical decisions.
+This tool helps medical professionals and students help assess cardiac function quickly.
+Whether you are diagnosing arrhythmias, analyzing ECG strips, or monitoring patient vitals, this calculator offers reference support.
+It aims to ensure precise readings for better clinical decisions.

 How Heart Rate Is Calculated

 Heart rate represents the speed of the heartbeat measured by the number of contractions of the heart per minute.
-The standard calculation method used here is vital for accurate rhythm analysis.
+The standard calculation method used here is vital for appropriate rhythm analysis.

 Heart Rate (bpm) = (Number of R-R Intervals × 60) ÷ Time Duration